 A poor kid living on the street wants to eat cake - his father uses imagination.
 A girl wants to buy a doll with alternative currency.
 A young boy gives a security guard some lessons in frisking.
 A young chef tries hard to get his hands on a recipe for a chocolate pudding.
 A paanwala baba is about to break his twenty year long vow of silence.
 The five moments of its childlike innocence branch out into a more intricate gamut of an urbanscape, culminating into a climax where the stories no longer exist as singular threads in their own vacuum but come across and play with each other to form the cosmic fabric itself.
-Written by

 Hunger Trade Love Death Enlightenment Continuum